 This is also where the visual quality comes from.
 The work doesn't just play back a file.
 It keeps interpreting conditions into motion, density, colour, rhythm, or transformation, which gives the visual layer presence inside the architecture, not just on top of it.

-Generative doesn't remove authorship.
-It relocates it.
-The authored part is the system grammar: the parameter boundaries, the compositional priorities, the way behaviour unfolds over time.
-In technical terms, that means a real-time pipeline with stable render logic, constrained ranges, and clear links to sensing or external data where needed.
+The system is defined by dynamic parameters and algorithms that determine how far the visuals can evolve and how they return to balance.
+The authored part is the system grammar: the parameter boundaries and compositional priorities, with defined rules for how behaviour unfolds over time.
+In technical terms, that means a real-time pipeline with stable render logic, constrained parameter ranges, and defined links to sensing or external data where needed.

 When these visuals sit inside a broader installation, they also need to coexist with lighting, interaction states, campaign timing, and operational constraints.
 The service covers both visual behaviour and the integration logic that keeps it usable in the actual space.